Tom Cotton is campaigning hard, just not for reelection

 Cotton, 43, a Harvard law school graduate who served in the Army in Afghanistan and Iraq, is the most aggressively conservative of the state's top Republicans, especially when compared to Arkansas' other senator, the soft-talking John Boozman.
 Since taking office, Cotton has eagerly taken on national issues popular with the Republican base and hewed closely to Trump's rhetoric.

-He advocated the use of federal troops to quell nationwide protests in a New York Times op-ed that sparked a backlash and later l ed to the editorial page editor's resignation.
+He advocated the use of federal troops to quell violence that occurred at some nationwide protests in a New York Times op-ed that sparked a backlash and later l ed to the editorial page editor's resignation.
 He's called for defunding any curriculum that's based on the newspaper's 1619 Project, which centered on slavery's enduring role in American history.

 Cotton is among several Republicans positioning themselves to be the next standard-bearer for the party, no matter who wins on Nov.
 3. The list includes fellow senators Josh Hawley of Missouri and Ted Cruz of Texas, neither of whom is up for reelection this year.